mrocklin/blog/_posts/work/2015-03-10-PyData-GIL.md

 Introduction
 ------------

-*Machines grow more cores every year.
-Can the PyData ecosystem leverage this power? is the GIL a problem?*
+Machines grow more cores every year.
+My cheap laptop has four cores and a heavy workstation rivals a decent cluster without the hardware hassle.
+When I bring this up in conversation people often ask about *the GIL* and whether or not this poses a problem to the PyData ecosystem.

+Q: *Given the growth of shared-memory parallelism, should the PyData ecosystem
+    be concerned about the GIL?*

+A: *No, we should be very excited about this growth.
+We're really well poised
+    to exploit it*

-The Global Interpreter Lock (GIL) stops threads from manipulating Python objects in parallel.
+For those who aren't familiar the Global Interpreter Lock (GIL) stops threads from manipulating Python objects in parallel in CPython.
 This cripples Pure Python shared-memory parallelism.
 This sounds like a big deal but it doesn't really affect the PyData stack (NumPy/Pandas/SciKit *)

-Q: *Given the growth of shared-memory parallelism, should the PyData ecosystem
-    be concerned about the GIL?*

-A: *No, we should be very excited about this growth*

 Many PyData projects don't spend much time in Python code.
 They spend 99% of their time in C/Fortran/Cython code.
 This code can release the GIL.

-The following projects release the GIL:
+The following projects release the GIL at various stages:

 *  NumPy
 *  SciPy